coderdj/kodiaq/source/deployment.rst

 All of these modules are required for running.
 Installation and configuration of the modules will be described in this section.

+All three modules require the libXeDAQ, which is compiled automatically no matter which modules are added.
+The libXeDAQ contains shared code for the network protocols, options file handling, logging, and other assorted helper functions.
+The source for this library is found in src/common.

 koSlave
 ---------